Current list of Community Service/Service Learning (SL) opportunities.

 Backpack Buddies.
 Students are needed each Wednesday from 3:30 to 4:15 p.m.. at the board office complex to assist in assembling food items for back packs that are sent home on the weekends for needy children.

 Second Harvest of South Georgia Distribution Center.
-Needs volunteers on the 1st and 3rd Saturday of each month to assemble food items for seniors in our community and the surrounding area.
+Needs group or individual volunteers on the 1st and 3rd Saturday of each month to assemble food items for the elderly in our community and the surrounding area.
+This activity is held from 9:00 a.m. until noon.
+This is a perfect opportunity for families, groups, and students to come together and make a difference for a neighbor in need!
 See Colonel McLeod or call 229-421-1928 for details.
-Note: This project could also involve clubs or teams and could qualify for legitimate SL credit.

 Note: See Colonel McLeod in Guidance for more details or call 229-403-9525.
 Other volunteer opportunities may be found at the HOTC web site: www.handsonthomascounty.org.